icwells/dbIO/README.md

 [![Build Status](https://travis-ci.com/icwells/dbIO.svg?branch=master)](https://travis-ci.com/icwells/dbIO)

 # dbIO is a lightweight, straightforward MySQL interface written in Go.
-This script is still (somewhat) under developement, but is more or less ready for use.
+These scripts are still under developement, but are available for use.

 Copyright 2018 by Shawn Rupp